kidsneuro-lab/hgvs/tests/fixtures/downloads/readme.txt

 python download.py ../hgvs_vcf_valid.tsv output.csv
 ```

 - Runtime is estimated at a couple of hours.
+While it is possible to reduce this with parallel requests its best not to as the ensembl service is unreliable.